holepunchto/pear-docs/reference/pear/configuration.md

 `links` can be an object or an array.
 If it's an object, naming the key makes it easy to reference from [`Pear.config.links`](./api.md#pearconfiglinks-objectarray)

+By default in Pear apps, only requests to the sidecar host (127.0.0.1:9342) are allowed.
+Additional hosts and trusted keys must be added in `pear.links` to allow access.

-The links and domains inside need to be trusted.
-Any pear links that the app trusts to run (eg as a worker) must be added and any http(s) domains that the app wants to access must also be added, including localhost.
+Any Pear links that the app trusts to run (eg as a worker) must be added and any http(s) domains that the app wants to access must also be added, including localhost.

+Note that this is only for requests that the Pear app makes itself such as loading assets.

 ```json
 {